 The following is a guest post from Sammy of Channel Positivity.
-The blog is brand new and is bound to be ultra-popular any minute now!

 Do you spend far too much money on food?